emilekoffi/Melocoton/README.md

 WHERE product_price = product_minimum_offer_price
 AND product_star_rating >= '3.5'
 ```
-214 units sold that have at leat 3.5 stars
+214 units sold that have at leat 3.5 stars and the lower price offer for the product.